Contemporary Christian Music and Homosexuality

 James Cleveland, who has been called the “King of Gospel,” was a homosexual who died of AIDS.

-Marsha Stevens, author of the popular song “For Those Tears I Died (Come to the Water),” co-founded Children of the Day, one of the first contemporary Christian groups associated with Calvary Chapel.
-In 1979, Marsha broke her sacred marriage vows and divorced her husband of seven years, by whom she had two children, because she had “fallen in love with a woman.”
+Marsha Stevens, author of the popular song “For Those Tears I Died (Come to the Water),” co-founded Children of the Day, one of the first Contemporary Christian Music groups associated with Calvary Chapel.
+In 1979, Marsha broke her sacred marriage vows and divorced her husband of seven years, with whom she had two children, because she had “fallen in love with a woman.”
 Eventually Marsha “married” Cindi Stevens-Pino who she calls “my wife.”
 She started her own label called BALM (Born Again Lesbian Music) and performs between 150 and 200 concerts a year.
 She has a program called “upBeat” through which she produces a praise and worship album annually with a variety of singers and songwriters.